 You can request a Duo Tax property depreciation schedule report sample here.
-Our depreciation reports are easy to read and provide clear instructions, so it’ll give you a good idea of how your report should look and how to claim depreciation deductions.
+Our depreciation reports are easy to read and provide clear instructions, giving you a good idea of how your report should look and how to claim depreciation deductions.

-To get your hands on a property depreciation schedule simply requires you to get in touch with a quantity surveyor.
+Getting your hands on a property depreciation schedule requires you to get in touch with a quantity surveyor.

 To satisfy the requirements set by the ATO, the Australian Institute of Quantity Surveyors requires a property inspection before producing the tax depreciation schedule.
-Quantity surveyors are one of the few professions recognised by the ATO who can estimate the historical and current costs of a property and its included assets.
+Quantity surveyors are one of the few professions recognised by the ATO who can estimate a property’s historical and current costs and its included assets.

 If you aren’t sure if you’re able to get a tax depreciation schedule, initially contact quantity surveyors to get a free estimate on what they could claim.